Cantera/cantera/doc/sphinx/cti/input-files.rst

 write a custom parser---virtually any standard XML parser, of which there are many, can be used to read the CTML data.

-So in general files that are easy for knowledgable users (you) to write are more difficult for machines to parse, because they make use of high-level application-specific knowledge and conventions to simplify the notation.
+So in general files that are easy for knowledgeable users (you) to write are more difficult for machines to parse, because they make use of high-level application-specific knowledge and conventions to simplify the notation.
 Conversely, files that are designed to be easily parsed are tedious to